About Magee Preserve: More to Love in the Place We Love

-The proposal also provides critical lands to the Town for future expansion of the paved biking and pedestrian trail along Diablo Road, providing a safer option for cyclists, runners, and walkers and their dogs, and makes improvements to traffic flow on Diablo Road.
+This project also provides critical lands to the Town for future expansion of the paved biking and pedestrian trail along Diablo Road, providing a safer option for cyclists, runners, and walkers and their dogs, and makes improvements to traffic flow on Diablo Road.
 All at no cost to taxpayers.

-Plus, the project also generates $1.5 million annually in new tax revenue for local schools and Town services.
+Plus, the project generates $1.5 million annually in new tax revenue for local schools and Town services.

 Implements More Protections Than Current Zoning

 Current Town zoning on the property allows development of 78 highly visible homes to be built on the hillsides across the 410-acres and preserves only a sliver (6% of the property) as designated open space.

 Magee Preserve is a significant improvement.
 Taking the public’s concerns about development into consideration and through thoughtful planning, Magee Preserve: